If you dressed a wolf in sheep’s clothing, would you then believe it was a sheep?

 The Locke Foundation states clearly that there will be winners and losers under this tax plan.
 On that we can agree.

 We can also agree with another one of its findings: that the majority of the benefit goes to a small share of taxpayers.
-Nearly two-thirds of the tax cut, by the Foundation’s own calculation, goes to those earning over $100,000 a year, the top 20 percent of taxpayers.
+Nearly two-thirds of the tax cut, by the Foundation’s own calculation, goes to those earning over $100,000 a year, the top 11 percent of taxpayers in North Carolina.

 There is no doubt that the tax plan is anything but fair in how it treats low- and middle-income North Carolinians.